chandragehlot/shoppingAppNodeAPI/README.md

 # shoppingAppNodeAPI
-API based on node js for e-commerce app of shopping
+API based on node js for e-commerce app of shopping for learning purpose only